 According to the National council on Alcohol and Drug Dependence, over 70% of people with addiction problems are employed.
 Manual labour jobs that have long hours can make addiction problems worse and leave you and your co-workers in danger.
-Not only does the likelihood of workplace accidents greatly increase when employees are under the influence, but the chances of aggravated assault and sexual harassment increase as well*.
-On the less serious side, addictions can also cause withdrawal symptoms on the job, inability to focus and a greater chance of risk-taking behaviors.
-These reasons and more are why D&A testing is a key part of creating a safe workplace for employees.
-IRWIN'S Safety believes in creating a culture of safety that reduces and eliminates workplace injuries and incidents and our D&A Awareness workshop will prepare you and your employees for dealing with drugs and alcohol in the workplace.
+Not only does the likelihood of workplace accidents greatly increase when employees are under the influence, but the chances of aggravated assault and sexual harassment increase as well.
+On the less serious side, addictions can also cause withdrawal symptoms on the job, inability to focus and a greater chance of risk-taking behavior.
+This is why Drug and Alcohol (D&A) testing is a key part to creating a safe workplace for employees.

 Our collectors are certified through the Drug & Alcohol Testing Association of Canada (DATAC).

-Like alcohol, marijuana can be tested for in the workplace.
+Like alcohol, marijuana use can be tested for in the workplace.
 It is especially important if there is reasonable suspicion of use during or before shifts.
-Marijuana can still be prohibited in the workplace, even though it is a legal substance.
-This is do to the risks of use and abuse of the drug.
-Most D&A tests do test for marijuana in the workplace and testing positive can prevent an applicant from getting a job or cause them to be fired.
+Marijuana can still be prohibited in the workplace, even though it is a legal substance in some areas.
+Most D&A tests do test for marijuana in the workplace.
+Testing positive can prevent an applicant from getting a job or cause a current employee to be terminated.

-Prescription drugs vary greatly in their effect on a person, because of this certain drugs have a higher chance of abuse by users and are tested for in D&A screenings.
+Prescription drugs vary greatly in their effect on a person.
+Because of this, certain drugs have a higher chance of abuse and are tested for in various D&A screenings.
 Commonly tested prescription drugs include: Amphetamines, barbiturates, benzodiazepines and opiates (such as codeine, morphine, hydromorphone, hydrocodone, oxymorphone and oxycodone).
 Because these prescription drugs are highly addictive and inebriating, use during work hours in an industrial setting can have devastating consequences.
-Although prescribed by a doctor, the side effects of these drugs can cause sedation, dizziness, drowsiness, poor co-ordination, and reduced breathing ability.
-All of these common side effects can cause serious problems in the workplace - this is why the use of these drugs is often prohibited.
+Although prescribed by a doctor, the side effects of these drugs can cause sedation, dizziness, drowsiness, poor coordination, and reduced breathing ability.
+These side effects can cause serious problems in the workplace - this is why the use of these drugs is often prohibited.